Wireless Power charging describes technologies that enable battery charging of mobile devices without a power cable.

 - Qi compliance testing & certification for Medium Power

-- We are currently preparing our laboratory for Qi certification testing of “fast transmitting and charging devices”, according to the new specification 1.2., which makes it possible to deliver as much as 15 Watts to mobile devices.
+- also preparing our laboratory for Qi certification testing of “fast transmitting and charging devices”, according to the new specification 1.2., which makes it possible to deliver as much as 15 Watts to mobile devices.

 - handling of certification according to other wireless power industry groups